 Evidence for Global and Disaster Health Special Interest Group

-Our special interest group works to promote and strengthen the roles that librarians play in times of disaster and in response to global health challenges, supporting SDG 3: Ensure healthy lives and promote wellbeing for all at all ages.
+Our special interest group works to promote and strengthen the roles that librarians play in times of disaster, developing innovative responses to global health challenges, and contributing to achieving the UN’s Sustainable Development Goals.

 We recognise that librarians work alongside other professionals, yet often lack recognition for the skills they bring to tackling global health issues, or when responding in a crisis situation or event.
-This informed our input into IFLA’s briefing paper [Disaster Risk Response – A brief on Libraries] and the Sendai Framework in 2018.
-More recently we have authored a chapter in a forthcoming WHO book on research methods for health emergency and disaster risk management.
+This informed our input into IFLA’s briefing paper Disaster Risk Response – A brief on Libraries and the Sendai Framework in 2018.

 We are working with a wide range of partners to build stronger networks and to ensure that librarians are actively involved in all levels of activity, including planning, responding and learning from disasters at local, national and international levels.
-These include disaster risk reduction consultants, researchers and other colleagues outside the library field are helping us develop and deliver key messages.
+These include disaster risk reduction consultants, researchers and other colleagues outside the library field who are working with us to develop and deliver key messages.

-Alongside promoting existing training materials – often via our webinars and newsletters – we run sessions to support skills development during IFLA congresses and satellite meetings, and through partner organisations and networks.
+Alongside promoting existing training materials – often via our webinars – we run sessions to support skills development during IFLA congresses and satellite meetings, and through partner organisations and networks.

 Working in partnership, not duplicating the work of others

-This principle informs our close work with peer organisations including colleagues at Evidence Aid; the US National Library of Medicine [specifically their Disaster Information Management Research Center] and the Health Information for All network (HIFA.org) with nearly 20,000 members interacting on five global forums.
+This principle informs our close work with peer organisations including colleagues at Evidence Aid, The Librarian Reserve Corps, and the Healthcare Information for All network (HIFA.org) with over 20,000 members interacting on five global forums.